Contra Roosh V. on Evolution

 …scientific theory cannot possibly reprehend, in any way at all, any actual facts.
 It can explain them, predict them, describe them, but it cannot condemn them as errors.
 Astronomy cannot criticize certain arrangements of stars or planets as erroneous, and no more can biology criticize certain organisms, or characteristics of them, as erroneous.

-Evolution does not “condemn” them.
+Evolutionary theory does not “condemn” biological errors.
 That is your misinterpretation.
-Evolutionary theory does imply a kind of teleology, in which forms are explained by their functions, and dysfunctional forms can be called “errors”, but that is not assigning blame or any kind of subjective value judgment.
+Evolutionary theory does imply a type of teleology, in which forms are explained by their functions, and dysfunctional forms can be called “errors”, but that is not assigning blame or making a subjective value judgment.

 Wherever Darwinism is in error, Darwinians simply call the organisms in question or their characteristics, an error!
 Wherever there is manifestly something wrong with their theory, they say that there is something wrong with the organisms.